JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 I've believed in the DEX since the moment I understood SCP, [this video](https://youtu.be/YFca255hXj8), and Wall Street's exclusive club.[^cibt] And I believe with every ounce of my being that we're dooming future generations to continued exploitation by these bastardizing central planners if we fail to protect the last bastion of a free market present in the network.
 Here and now is our opportunity to fulfill Nakamoto's vision for a disintermediated base financial infrastructure, capable of the globe's payments, trades, and balances&mdash;not a select few.

 [^cibt]: _See_ collaboration disclaimer at § 2.2 in [video](https://youtu.be/S75IvkicWD8) description.
 Both of us generally understood that "protocols" like 0x [could work](https://blocktransfer.com/.well-known/thesis.pdf#page=15) with cautious deployment, but time has proved that the developers thereof have consistently put profit over order execution efficiency.
 Might venture-capital interests needlessly introduce these explicit tradeoffs, inherent in a creditum system not optimized with the SPEEDEX advancements?

+We have an unbelieve community of active builders striving for so much more than [another venue](https://x.com/JFWooten4/status/1842296919160144159), as shown in our discssion about how we can build real products not just for finance.
+As I explain the centralization t ocome, might we remember so muc hof the founding and core teams' vision for a network serving the masses of tommorw, a vision exceptionally executed across the protocol? ight we continue deplyoing the freest market possibly ever created to defeat the unproductive net social expense of off-DEX arbitrage?

 ### 3.1.1 Unspoken, Silent Centralization Incentives